sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - The startup sequence: copying `.data` and zeroing `.bss`
 - Stack and heap placement, and detecting stack overflow
 - Inspecting an image with `size`, `objdump`, and map files

+**Worked example:** a firmware image taken apart section by section, its map file read, and a variable deliberately relocated into a different memory region.

 [🗒️Lecture Notes (HTML)](../files/c/Week_52_Linker_Scripts_and_Firmware_Layout.html)